 There are numerous training opportunities available for police officers throughout the country; however, due to limited resources (including staffing), agencies must prioritize the hours of training they can allocate to each officer.
 By examining the impacts that BWCs could have on your organization, including impacts on officer safety, evidentiary impacts, and impacts on credibility and public trust, your department can recognize the significant benefits of establishing its own BWC training program.

 For additional information related to BWC training, please see the BWC Training Guide.
 The BWC Training Guide is a facilitator’s guide for law enforcement agencies seeking to develop or modify their BWC training programs.
 In addition, PowerPoint slides for that guide can be found here.

 If your agency would like to request related training and technical assistance (TTA) on this topic, please complete our TTA Request Form.

 Tom Woodmansee is a Senior Advisor at CNA, working on BWC TTA.
 Prior to joining CNA, he worked for the Madison, Wisconsin Police Department for 25 years.
 Mr. Woodmansee's has worked as a Patrol Officer, Undercover Narcotics Officer, and 13-years as a Detective.
 He also served on the SWAT team as a tactical operator, later as a Negotiator and then a Commander overseeing the Police Academy and several specialized investigative units.
-Mr. Woodmansee has worked with many agencies around the country on a variety of projects and systems improvements through the BJA Smart Policing Initiative and BJA National Public Safety Partnership.
+Mr. Woodmansee has worked with many agencies around the country on a variety of projects and systems improvements through the BJA's Strategies for Policing Innovation and BJA National Public Safety Partnership.